tiagobalabuch/synapse-link/Labs/Synapse Link for Cosmos DB/Synapse Link for Cosmos DB.md

 - **Sales forecasting with Auto ML**
 - **IoT Anomaly Detection with Synapse ML**

-Create a new folder named "Cosmos DB" and import these notebooks.
+Create a new folder named "Azure Cosmos DB" and import these notebooks.

 [Create, develop, and maintain Synapse notebooks in Azure Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-development-using-notebooks)

-First lets [import](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-development-using-notebooks#create-a-notebook)  these notebooks into the Azure Synapse Analytics workspace.
+First let's [import](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-development-using-notebooks#create-a-notebook)  these notebooks into the Azure Synapse Analytics workspace.

 > [!TIP]
 > Do not forget to Publish All